Maths at Pucklechurch

 At Pucklechurch CEVC Primary, we aim for children to:

-- be confident mathematicians, able to notice connections, patterns and real-life links in all areas of their mathematical learning;
+- become confident mathematicians who are able to notice connections and patterns in all of their mathematical learning;

 - aspire to a good level of understanding and confidence, believing that there is no mathematical skill they cannot master without dedication and a growth mindset;

-- achieve fluency in arithmetic skills and a strong times tables knowledge.
+- achieve fluency in arithmetic skills and develop secure times table knowledge.

 We follow the National Curriculum for Mathematics.
 For more information, click here.
 We ensure the 3 aims of the National Curriculum (Fluency, Reasoning and Problem Solving) are planned for routinely in our lessons.
 All children have regular opportunities to explore and represent mathematics using carefully selected equipment and a concrete and pictorial approach will be used alongside abstract representations.
 Children are expected and supported to explain their reasoning and understanding and use an APE approach to do this (Answer, Prove, Explain).
 We also take every opportunity to learn outside in our maths lessons.

 The White Rose Scheme of Work is the basis of our approach.
 It sets out clear small progressive steps per term, per year group so that children acquire declarative (facts and formulae), procedural (methods and algorithms) and conditional (strategies for problem solving) knowledge.
 Each small step requires our children to demonstrate explicit skills in calculations, through reasoning and in problem solving.
-Across the curriculum, we seek to provide children with learning opportunities that will utilise and embed maths skills learned during core maths lessons - for instance, using their knowledge of nets of shapes to create packaging for a product in a Design & Technology lesson or using addition and subtraction skills to deepen understanding of historical chronology.
+Across the curriculum, we seek to provide children with learning opportunities that will utilise and embed maths skills and vocabulary learned during core maths lessons - for instance, using their knowledge of nets of shapes to create packaging for a product in a Design & Technology lesson or using addition and subtraction skills to deepen understanding of historical chronology.

 For example, if a problem is about adding up four baskets of fruit , the children might first handle actual fruit before progressing to handling counters or cubes which are used to represent the fruit.